-LMC Degree: GE: Humanities; GCR: Ethical Inquiry; DA Transfer: UC; CSU Gen. Ed.
-Area C2; IGETC Area 3B
+LMC Degree: GE: Arts and Humanities; DA Transfer: UC: CSU Gen. Ed.
+Area C2: IGETC Area 3B

 Do you want to learn strategies to work through ethical issues?
 In this class you will choose an ethical issue to examine and try various strategies to determine a solution that you can support with evidence and sound value considerations.
-This course meets the General education requirement for Ethical Inquiry.
 LR